Jjsnaxx/Shell-Shock/README.md

 <br />

 - From the Nmap scan we can see that it is vulnerable to the shellshock exploit.
-- Lets use burpsuite to abuse this.
+- Lets use BurpSuite to exploit this.
 First we switch on FoxyProxy.
 <img src="https://i.imgur.com/17acyhU.jpeg"/>